 Despite there being plenty of TEFL job in Russia finding them can be no easy task.
 There seems to be so much misleading information and confusing resources regarding teaching job in Russia, and many of the best schools and agencies tend to be overshadowed by the not-so-good ones.
 However, it’s still strongly advised to seek and secure work from a distance before entering the country, things can actually be even more confusing and misleading in-country.
 With the right research and the help of some good websites and contact you will soon find TEFL jobs in Russia, it’s simply a case of sifting away the bad information to find the good (please look at our links at the foot of the page for further help).

 Due to the high demand for teachers some schools in Russia will hire native English speakers with no teaching qualifications, but we strongly advise anyone heading to teach in Russia to undergo some teacher training first, preferably a recognised TEFL course (this will most definitely make settling in and learning your trade much easier and enjoyable).

 There is currently a high demand for teachers of business English in Russia, with many private schools seeking native English teachers with business knowledge or qualifications (with the ability to comfortably discuss business issues and jargon), these jobs also tend to be much better paying.

-There are currently 70 billionaires living in Moscow, more than any other city of the world.
+There are currently 70 billionaires living in Moscow, more than any other city in the world.

-Walking around Moscow you can be excused for feeling a bit disorientating, several of teh city’s major buildings look identical, including the Moscow State University and several administrative buildings and large hotels.
+Walking around Moscow you can be excused for feeling a bit disorientating, several of the city’s major buildings look identical, including the Moscow State University and several administrative buildings and large hotels.

 If you would like more information on TEFL Courses and how you can become a TEFL teacher click here